 1. Section 393.76(a)(3), “Access,” requires a sleeper berth to be constructed so that an occupant's ready entrance to, and exit from the sleeper berth is not unduly hindered.

 2. Section 393.76(b)(2), “Location,” requires a sleeper berth located within the cargo space of a motor vehicle to be securely compartmentalized from the remainder of the cargo space.

-3. Section 393.76(c), “Exit from the berth,” requires a direct and ready means of exit from a sleeper berth into the driver's seat or compartment.
+3. Section 393.76(c), “Exit from the berth,” requires a direct and ready Start Printed Page 53148means of exit from a sleeper berth into the driver's seat or compartment.

 4. Section 393.76(d), “Communication with the driver,” requires a sleeper berth which is not located within the driver's compartment and has no direct entrance into the driver's compartment to be equipped with a means of communication between the occupant and the driver.
 The means of communication may consist of a telephone, speaker tube, buzzer, pull cord, or other mechanical or electrical device.

 5. Section 393.76(h), “Occupant restraint,” requires a motor vehicle manufactured on or after July 1, 1971, and equipped with a sleeper berth to be equipped with a means of preventing ejection of the occupant of the sleeper berth during deceleration of the vehicle.
 The restraint system must be designed, installed, and maintained to withstand a minimum total force of 6,000 pounds applied toward the front of the vehicle and parallel to the longitudinal axis of the vehicle.